kk-deng/Stock-Market-Analyzer-VBA/README.md

 # Results

 This script was optimized for the given excel files.
-A sorted data assumption was made to get the best efficieny.
+A sorted data assumption was made to get the best efficiency.

 Overall time used to analyze the test results of the multi-year datasets (2014, 2015 and 2016) is between <b>37s to 45s</b> depending on the specs of the computer.

 Please check enclosed screenshots of detailed results in the folder.

+# Appreciation

+Thank you so much for the help from Piro and Laurel.

+By Kelvin Deng